 Must-See Tourist Attractions in Mumbai

-A local's guide to Mumbai's best sights, from the Gateway of India to Elephanta Caves, with timings, rough prices and smart routes to plan your trip.
+A local's guide to Mumbai's top sights — Gateway of India, Elephanta Caves, CSMT and Marine Drive — with timings, rough prices and smart routes to plan a trip.

 Mumbai does not ease you in.
 It arrives all at once: the sea, the crowds, the colonial arches, the temple bells, the smell of frying vada pav on a corner you didn’t know you needed.
 For a first-time visitor that energy can feel overwhelming, so this guide sorts the city’s headline attractions by area, tells you honestly what each one is, and shows you how to string them together without spending your holiday stuck in traffic.